 [1.
-Here the Sun and Moon, being in conjunction, unite their forces to produce an extraordinary tide.
+Here the Sun and Moon, being in conjunction, unite their forces to produce an exthe stand traordinary tide.
 The same effect follows when they are in opposition; so that we have two spring tides every month; namely, at New and Full Moon.